How Can a kid Overcome Maths Phobia?

-Maths is one of the subjects that students fear the most out of all the subjects taught in school.
+Overcome Maths Phobia – Maths is one of the subjects that students fear the most out of all the subjects taught in school.
 There have been cases and events where kids have experienced severe trauma when approaching the subject.
-In fact, the term “Math-o-phobia” was coined to describe the fear, tension and anxiety associated with one’s ability to do Maths.
+In fact, the term “Math-o-phobia” was coined to describe the fear, tension, and anxiety associated with one’s ability to do Maths.
 This anxiety impairs a kid’s ability to perform well in exams.

 In order for kids to do well on their school exams, it is crucial that they overcome their Maths phobia.
-Here are some strategies for overcoming a Maths phobia.
+Here are some strategies for Overcoming Maths phobia.

 1. Acknowledge the phobia

 The initial step in resolving any issue is always acceptance and facing the issue head-on.
 It’s important to sit down with the kids and discuss their fears.
 Helping kids accept that they might not enjoy or find maths more challenging than other subjects acts as a significant stress reliever.
 It makes them feel comfortable facing and discussing any problems they may be experiencing.